devop84/ksmanager/README.md

 After deployment, your app will be available at your Vercel URL.
 The Neon database connection will work automatically using the integrated connection string.

+**Important**: Make sure to run the database schema (`database/schema.sql`) in your Neon database before deploying, or the authentication will not work.

 ## Security Note

 ⚠️ **Important**: In production, never expose your database connection string in client-side code.
 Consider using a backend API to handle database operations.
 However, Neon's serverless driver is designed to work securely from the client side.